jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Hidden characters will turn face up in the Recovery phase.

 Hidden characters can't be attacked without special effects allowing attacks on a face-down character.
 If attacked or struck, a hidden character can still be stunned and wounded normally.

+---
+Q: Can Hidden characters be targeted by Super Powers?

+A: Unless the ability specifically says face-up character, yes, the Super Power can target a Hidden character.

+Q: What about a power like /* Nova's \*

 #  [Hologram](https://www.upperdeckblog.com/2020/02/vs-system-2pcg-friendly-neighborhood-card-preview-you-dont-want-any-part-of-this-or-do-you/)